 The backdraft damper will open for the exhaust air without additional accessories.
 This saves you money and installation time.
 It also requires less work to maintain the damper, which saves the owner time and money.
 You should also consider where your project is located.
 If the building is in an area with a mild climate, then you won’t have to worry about cold or warm air seeping into the ventilation point.

-In this situation, the backdraft damper is the most cost-effective option, and it performs the necessary task.
+In this situation, the backdraft damper is the most cost-effective option, and it performs the task.
 Not all applications will be straightforward.
 A backdraft damper will not work if the ventilation opening requires two-way airflow.
 Choosing the right damper involves knowing more about your project.
 By understanding all the variables, you can make informed decisions.

 For more on dampers, check out these articles on the Newsstand: